SeldonIO/seldon-core/docs/crd/readme.md

  * A unique name
  * A PredictiveUnit graph that presents the tree of components to deploy.
  * A componentSpec which describes the set of images for parts of your container graph that will be instigated as microservice containers.
 These containers will have been wrapped to work within the [internal API](../reference/internal-api.md).
 This component spec is a standard [PodTemplateSpec](https://kubernetes.io/docs/api-reference/extensions/v1beta1/definitions/#_v1_podtemplatespec).
      * If you leave the ports empty for each container they will be added automatically and matched to the ports in the graph specification.
-If you decide to specify the ports manually they should match the port specified for the matching component in the grph specification.
+If you decide to specify the ports manually they should match the port specified for the matching component in the graph specification.
  * the number of replicas of this predictor to deploy

 ```proto